 Of course, many folks choose to build their own workbench—for fun, and so that they can customize the bench to their exact specifications.
 It’s a whole lot easier, though, and not necessarily more expensive, to pick up a pre-built, commercially sold workbench—many of which boast features that make for a practically custom experience.

-Ultimately, the best workbench provides adequate surface area, height, weight capacity, storage, and portability for your projects day to day.
-Ahead, top tips on what to look for in a workbench, along with details on our five favorite picks among the (many) options available today:
+Ahead, get our top tips on what to look for in a reliable workbench, and see our top-favorite picks among the best workbench options available today:

 - BEST OVERALL: Keter Folding Table Work Bench